starschema/aifoundry-ui-theme/README.md

 const theme: Theme = hclTheme;
 ```

-### Custom Size Variants
+### Custom Variants

-The theme includes custom size variants for some components:
+The theme includes custom size and other variants for some components:

 ```tsx
 import { ToggleButtonGroup } from "@mui/material";